The B&B Sant’Agostino is a hidden gem in the heart of Palermo.

 A bright room, with blue walls and direct access to the garden: a small paradise where you can spend a relaxing stay among the scents of fruits and flowers and the silence that envelops it.

 Below the palaces and villas of Palermo, the caves dug into the rock allowed the nobles to protect themselves from the summer heat brought by the sirocco.
 Since the Middle Ages, the small underground oases where fresh water springs and currents allowed the feet to cool down and bathe were called the Chambers of the Scirocco.

 A room as red as the summer heat and with a large bathroom with bathtub where you can cool off after a long walk through the streets of Palermo.
-This room is ideal to spend a quiet stay and enjoy a few moments of relaxation in the garden of the B&B.
+This room is ideal to spend a quiet stay and enjoy a few moments of relaxation in the garden of the bed and breakfast.

 Take a look at the Suites

 With its enchanting secluded terrace, the Gattopardo Suite is ideal for couples who wish to indulge in a romantic getaway in an intimate and unique corner of Palermo’s historic center.

 With a large window and all the comforts of a Suite, this room is perfect for couples who want to spend a romantic and comfortable stay in the heart of Palermo’s historic center.